CNAG-Biomedical-Informatics/cbicall/docs-site/docs/overview.md

 | External workflows | Registered nf-core workflows launched through the Nextflow backend |

-Use [Included Pipelines](pipelines/overview) for the shipped analyses and [Native Backends](backends/native) for how those workflows are dispatched.
+Use [Included Pipelines](pipelines/overview) for the shipped analyses and [Native Backends](backends/native) for the supported workflow backends.

 ## Installation at a Glance